agile-lab-dev/Data-Product-Specification/README.md

 * `DependsOn: [Array[String]]` An output port could depend on other output ports or storage areas, for example a SQL Output port could be dependent on a Raw Output Port because it is just an external table.
 * * Constraints:
 * * * This array will only contain ID-s
-* `Tags: [Array[Yaml]]` Free tags at OutputPort level ( please refer to OpenMetadata https://docs.open-metadata.org/openmetadata/schemas/entities/tagcategory )
+* `Tags: [Array[Yaml]]` Tag labels at OutputPort level ( please refer to OpenMetadata https://docs.open-metadata.org/metadata-standard/schemas/types/taglabel )
 * `SampleData: [Yaml]` - Provide a sample data of your outputport.
 See OpenMetadata specification: https://docs.open-metadata.org/openmetadata/schemas/entities/table#tabledata
 * `Schema: [Array[Yaml]]` When it comes to describe a schema we propose to leverage OpenMetadata specification: Ref https://docs.open-metadata.org/openmetadata/schemas/entities/table#column.
 Each column can have a tag array and you can choose between simples LabelTags, ClassificationTags or DescriptiveTags.
 Here an example of classification Tag https://github.com/open-metadata/OpenMetadata/blob/main/catalog-rest-service/src/main/resources/json/data/tags/piiTags.json
 * `SemanticLinKind: [Yaml]` Here we can express semantic relationships between this output port and other outputports ( also coming from other domains and data products )